Psychedelic/dank-docs/docs/basic-concepts/dank-authentication.md

 ![](imgs/seamless-auth.svg)

-Dank can be used to improve the onboarding and authentication experience on Internet Computer applications greatly, and plug IC applications into a wide ecosystem of Cycle or ICP Finances, canister, charging station, and asset management features instantly.
+Dank can be used to improve the onboarding and authentication experience on Internet Computer applications greatly, and plug IC applications into a wide ecosystem of Cycle-based Finances, canister, charging station, and asset management features instantly.

-**Dank isn't an authentication provider per-se**, but by eliminating the need of a separate Cycles Wallet (for Cycles) and Account IDs (for ICP and other tokens), it can enable any app that integrates it to authenticate users with just a Principal ID (just like they would normally), and provide them access to their Cycles in-app via Dank's API.
+**Dank isn't an authentication provider per-se**, but by eliminating the need of a separate Cycles Wallet, it can enable any app that integrates it to authenticate users with just a Principal ID (just like they would normally), and provide them access to their Cycles in-app via Dank's API.
 Reducing the amount of steps in auth to one.

 **Reference Implementation**
 [Plugwallet.ooo](https://plugwallet.ooo/) is a browser wallet / identity / authentication provider built on Dank that any platform will be able to integrate to enable a seamless one-step authentication flow in IC browser experiences.
-By integrating Plug, you can easily surface Dank's cycle and ICP related actions for users and trigger transactions they can accept from their wallet, without having to design that flow yourself.
+By integrating Plug, you can easily surface Dank's cycle-related actions for users and trigger transactions they can accept from their wallet, without having to design that flow yourself.

 ## What are the main benefits of authenticating Dank users?

-The key perk of authenticating Dank users, or using a Dank Authentication provider [such as the Plug browser Wallet](https://plugwallet.ooo), is that **it enables a one-step seamless onboarding experience for users**, because **Dank users can hold cycles or ICP** with just a Principal ID.
+The key perk of authenticating Dank users, or using a Dank Authentication provider [such as the Plug browser Wallet](https://plugwallet.ooo), is that **it enables a one-step seamless onboarding experience for users**, because **Dank users can hold cycles** with just a Principal ID.

 Meaning, that they can authenticate into an IC app using their Principal ID, and have access to their Cycles balance in-app **without having to specify and authorize a separate Wallet ID every time.** What's more, those users can then **send cycles to each others with just their account's Principal ID and no need to know a separate Wallet ID!**.